 Indictable Offences in the Victorian Legal System

-Indictable offences carry a maximum penalty of more than 2 years’ imprisonment and/or a fine greater than 240 penalty units.
+In Victoria, indictable offences carry a maximum penalty of more than 2 years’ imprisonment and/or a fine greater than 240 penalty units.
 If you have been charged with an indictable offence, please contact our defence experts at Sher Criminal Lawyers immediately for specialist legal advice and representation.

 What is an Indictable Offence?